xunluoshan/xunluoshan.github.io/_posts/2025-03-01-oxford-textbook-1-2.md

 ### subjective and objective
 - **Objective:** features observed during the interview.
 -    often used to compare this with the patient's description of symptoms.

-> low mood, tearfulness      ---subjective
+low mood, tearfulness      ---subjective
-> poor eye contact, psychomotor retardation, crying      ---objective
+poor eye contact, psychomotor retardation, crying      ---objective {:.success}

 |              | objective √     |          objective ×           |
 | ------------ | :-------------: | :----------------------------: |